Hinata-Ishizawa/cophora/README.md

-# cophora: dose nothing, but looks cool
+# cophora: makes you look cool while doing nothing
 If you are working on your laptop at a café and someone walking by behind you peeks at your computer, they are sure to think you are an amazing engineer who uses a lot of software for large, complex analyses.
 If only you are using `cophora`!

 ### What is cophora?